Guide to inflation: Price changes, the pandemic and your pocketbook

 In addition to the consideration of price changes, all of the items in the basket are “weighted” in accordance with how much of a typical household’s budget is allocated to that item.
 This means increases in items that aren’t a very big component of household spending, such as haircuts or lottery tickets, affect the index less than changes in the price of items that are a bigger share of household spending, such as groceries or transportation.

 “Low, stable and predictable inflation is good for the economy,” the Bank notes, “and for your finances.
-It helps money keep its value and makes it easier for everyone to plan how, where, and when they spend.”
-These goals are shared with other governments around the world.
-Last month, for example, the Bank of Jamaica released a reggae song promoting inflation targeting, featuring “the low, stable and predictable inflation dancers!”
+It helps money keep its value and makes it easier for everyone to plan how, where and when they spend.”
+Governments around the world share these goals.

 The CPI is not without controversy, however, and one of the most disputed aspects is how the index treats the cost of shelter.

 The cost of housing prices is excluded from the CPI, although runaway housing costs have characterized the last decade in Canada’s major cities.
 Real estate prices are excluded because they incorporate the cost of both current and future shelter, while the CPI only includes current costs.
-For renters, the CPI includes the cost of rent, insurance, and maintenance and repairs carried out by the tenant; for homeowners, costs such as mortgage interest and property taxes are included, but the price of the house itself is not.
+For renters, the CPI includes the cost of rent, insurance, and maintenance and repairs carried out by the tenant; for home owners, costs such as mortgage interest, home insurance and property taxes are included, but the price of the house itself is not.

 This technical explanation provides little comfort to Canadians watching as the price of housing soars in Canada’s largest cities even as the “official” CPI remains low.
-This tension hit a flashpoint in mid-August, when Statistics Canada announced that yearly inflation had risen by just 0.1% from July 2019 to July 2020.
-This finding didn’t square with many peoples’ experience of yearly price changes—especially in the months since the COVID-19 pandemic started.
+This tension hit a flashpoint in mid-August 2020, when Statistics Canada announced that yearly inflation had risen by just 0.1% from July 2019 to July 2020.
+This finding didn’t square with many people’s experience of yearly price changes—especially in the months since the COVID-19 pandemic started.

 The mismatch between Canadians’ experience of changes in the cost of living and the official inflation numbers was exacerbated by the COVID-19 pandemic, which, as noted by economist Justin Wolfers in the New York Times, “has made life more expensive in ways the official bean counters aren’t capturing.”

-Since February, the pandemic has changed the ways that people spend.
-For example, we’re buying more essentials, like groceries, causing their prices to rise, but buying fewer airline tickets and less gasoline and clothing, meaning those prices have dropped.
-And, until recently, there were some items, like haircuts, that we weren’t buying at all.
+Beginning in February 2020, the pandemic changed the ways that people spent.
+For example, we bought more essentials, like groceries, causing their prices to rise, but buying fewer airline tickets and less gasoline and clothing, causing those prices to drop.
+For a while, there were some items, like haircuts, that we weren’t buying at all.

 The pandemic also changed where and how people shop, such as by increasing the amount we spend on grocery delivery, which typically charges a premium although the underlying cost of the food may not have changed.

-What’s more, as Wolfers points out, the quality of many goods and services has fallen during the pandemic—whether that’s restaurant meals now eaten out of styrofoam containers at your dining-room table or university courses delivered via Zoom—creating a hidden form of price increase that the CPI doesn’t incorporate.
+What’s more, as Wolfers pointed out, the quality of many goods and services fell during the pandemic—whether that’s restaurant meals eaten out of styrofoam containers at your dining-room table or university courses delivered via Zoom—creating a hidden form of price increase that the CPI didn’t incorporate.

-The decrease in the availability of goods and services, from toilet paper to bread flour, also acts to bring your desired standard of living further out of your reach, as you have fewer options for achieving the standard you’re aiming for.
+The decrease in the availability of goods and services, from toilet paper to bread flour, also acted to bring Canadians’ desired standard of living further out of reach, as we had fewer options for achieving the standard we aimed for.
 And all of these changes hit lower-income households harder, as they spend a greater proportion of their income on necessities like food.

 Taken together, these changes mean that Canadians’ lived experience of rising costs may be inadequately captured in the official measurement of inflation.